 Our genetics and relationships can also try to dictate the level to which we experience worry, but similar to many other diseases, it can be successfully managed.

 Anxiety occurs when worrying gets to a level of distress and dysfunction that we have great difficulty letting go of fear and finding joy in daily life.
-Self-care practices often guide us to fortify ourselves so we can better handle stress and anxious thoughts.
+Self-care practices and beauty tips often guide us to fortify ourselves so we can better handle stress and anxious thoughts.
 For example, many people have found comfort in starting their day with yoga or another form of exercise that helps keep anxious thoughts in their place and releases physical tension.
 Others find joy and relaxation in listening to music or watching shows that take them away from their worries.

 Taking breaks is essential to our mental and physical well-being…but when we try to over-escape or avoid the reality of our lives it can actually feed and worsen anxiety.
 Avoidant coping can take on many forms, but the consistent theme or formula is this: stressful trigger = negative thought and physical response = feeling overwhelmed = avoid activity and/or thoughts that involve the trigger.
 Many of us have been there.
 Maybe it’s the presentation or project that is coming up in a week and it is really stressful in terms of fears of failure which leads to avoidant behavior such as procrastination.
 Before you know it the time originally put aside to complete the work is replaced with a marathon of TV shows.
 Or, maybe we are petrified of flying and/or swimming and our families are expecting us to do both this summer.
 A hallmark of avoidant coping is when we are putting more effort and thought into how to avoid these activities then really going for it.